 Bones give the human body structure and support, much the same way that the beams of a house support and form the walls and roof of a house.
 Long bones -- a subtype of bones -- are longer than they are wide.
 These are strong bones because they must be able to withstand the force generated when the body moves and changes direction.
 Though different long bones have different shapes and functions, they all have the same general structure.
 Examples of long bones include the femur, tibia, radius and ulna.

-Every long bone is capped with wide areas on each end called epiphyses.
+Every long bone is capped with wide areas on each end which are called epiphyses.
 The epyphisis closer to the torso is called the proximal epiphysis while the distal epiphysis is at the farther end.
 Epiphyses are filled with spongy bone containing red bone marrow, which is red in color because it makes red blood cells.
 Each epiphysis is capped with articular cartilage that connects the bone to the rest of the body while simultaneously cushioning the end of the bone.

 Long bones all have a long cavity inside the diaphysis called the medullary cavity.
 This cavity is filled with red bone marrow in children, which transitions to yellow bone marrow as they grow to become adults.
 For this reason the medullary cavity is also called the marrow cavity.
 The yellow bone marrow in the medullary cavity looks yellow because it contains fat cells.
 The marrow contained in the cavity gives rise to several cell types, including cartilage, fat, bone and blood cells.